menjure/SwT-Triplet/README.md

-# SwT-Triplet: A Method for Recognition of Cattle Noseprint based fusing Swin Transformer and Triplet Network
+# A Method for Recognition of Cattle Noseprint based fusing Swin Transformer and Triplet Network

 ## Introduction